Cereal38/lettters/README.md

    Draw 10 random (using seed) to make the set

    Alternative : Letters of the day set is in a DB.
-   Check all possible words server side
+   Check all possible words server side (Iterate on dico /!\ don't try every possibilities)

 -> Letters changes everydays at 00:00